A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Semi-Lagrangian schemes

 In the reminder of the article, we suppose verified the following assumption: \begin{Hassum}[resume] \item For every $v\in \BB(\GG_{\Delta x})$, $(i,k)\in \Ixt^*$, the set of {discrete optimal controls} $\Lambda_{i,k}[v]$ is a singleton. \end{Hassum}

 Although the discrete optimal controls are not necessarily unique in general, the assumption \ref{uniquecontrol} of uniqueness of the minimizer is reasonable, as it is frequently observed in practice.
 The authors of \cite{AshrafyanGomes} note that the minimizer is typically unique, except in particular cases such as those involving symmetry.
 This empirical observation suggests that, in most cases, the function to be minimized (the discrete cost) has a single minimum point.

-Indeed, the strict convexity of the cost function generally favors the uniqueness of the minimum.
-However, the interpolation process introduces a piecewise linear structure that could, in principle, lead to multiple minima.
+Moreover, the uniqueness assumption is a key ingredient in proving the convergence of the Learning Value Iteration algorithm, which will be introduced and analyzed later in the paper.
+In addition, it simplifies the implementation: in this case, the relaxed control reduces to a Dirac measure supported on the unique optimal control.
+Without uniqueness, one would need to compute and select among multiple relaxed controls, which would introduce additional computational cost and ambiguity.
 Therefore, assuming uniqueness can be seen as a practical simplification that enhances computational efficiency.

 We consider the following simplified SL scheme to the MFGs system: find {$(m,v) \in \S(\GG_{\Delta})\times \BB(\GG_{\Delta})$ such that

 and $q \in \BB(\GG^*_{\Delta};\RR ^d)$ such that

 \begin{rem} We notice that, under \ref{uniquecontrol}, the schemes \eqref{eq:MFGsdiscr1} and \eqref{eq:MFGsdiscr2} are equivalent.
 In fact, \ref{uniquecontrol} implies that there exists a unique $q \in \Lambda_{\Delta}[v]$.
 Consequently, if $\mu \in \M_{\Delta}[v]$, then $\mu_{i,k}=\delta_{q_{i,k}}$ for any $(i,k)\in \Ixt^*.$ \end{rem} Using the monotonicity property \cref{Adelta properties}, we can prove a uniqueness result as follows:\begin{prop} Let us assume \ref{initialdensity} and let $\Delta=(\Delta x,\Delta t)>0$ be such that \onlyref{uniquecontrol,DiscreteMonotonicity,condition dxdt for compact support discrete solution} hold.
 If $(m,v)$ and $(\tilde m,\tilde v)$ are two solutions to \eqref{eq:MFGsdiscr2}, then $(m,v)=(\tilde m,\tilde v)$. \end{prop} \begin{proof} The proof can be obtained similarly to \cite[Lemma 7.2]{AshrafyanGomes}.
 Let $w=(m,v)$ and $\tilde w=(\tilde m,\tilde v)$ be two solutions to \eqref{eq:MFGsdiscr2}, $q\in \Lambda_{\Delta}[v]$ and $\tilde q\in \Lambda_{\Delta}[\tilde v]$ be the respective unique grid functions of optimal controls, and $\mu\in \M_{\Delta}[v]$ and $\tilde \mu\in \M_{\Delta}[\tilde v]$ be the relaxed controls as in \cref{rem equivalent schemes}.
 Then $A_\Delta [w]=A_\Delta [\tilde w]$.
 According to \cref{SLCEproperties}, both $m_k$ and $\tilde m_k$ have compact support for any $k\in \It$.
 Using \eqref{eq:equality Adelta}, the initial and terminal condition in \eqref{eq:MFGsdiscr2}, \ref{DiscreteMonotonicity}, \eqref{minproperty} and the fact that $m_{i,k}, \tilde m_{i,k}\geq 0$ for any $(i,k)\in \Ixt$, we obtain